 - Namecheap: Domain name

-- SiteGround: I also recommend this company which has competitive prices and offers the confidentiality option for free.
+- SiteGround: I use this company for my hosting.
+I previously used DigitalOcean but decided to switch, and I am SO HAPPY!
+I also recommend this company which has competitive prices and offers the confidentiality option for free.

 Monetizing my blog